hasselx/hasselx/README.md

 # Naveen Krishnan R

-Electronics and Computer Engineering student at Amrita Vishwa Vidyapeetham, building at the intersection of hardware and software.
+Electronics and Computer Engineering student at Amrita Vishwa Vidyapeetham.

 ## What I Do